 The South Carolina Department of Labor, Licensing, and Regulation (LLR) requires licenses and certifications for solar installations.
-For information on obtaining these licenses, as well as information about reciprocity with other states, please visit the LLR website.
+For information on obtaining these licenses, as well as information about reciprocity with other states, please visit the LLR Website.

 For all residential solar electric systems, installers must have a residential builder’s specialty registration with an electrical classification (or residential builder’s license).